gitNoura/Eight-Puzzle/README.md

 After extensive testing, we found that the **A* Search** algorithm combined with the **Manhattan Distance heuristic (h3)** performed the best in terms of solution optimality and efficiency.
 Below are some key findings:

-- **A* Search** had the smallest fringe size and explored fewer nodes compared to BFS and DFS.
+- **A'*' Search** had the smallest fringe size and explored fewer nodes compared to BFS and DFS.
 - **h3 (Manhattan Distance)** provided the most accurate estimate of the remaining cost to reach the goal state.
 - **DFS** was the fastest but often returned suboptimal solutions due to its depth-limited nature.